Get Involved as Faculty!

 - National Constitution Center Educational Resources

 - Educating for Democracy in the Digital Age: Resources for Teachers

 - Bill of Rights Institute: Resources for Teachers

 Events such as Constitution Day, the Honors Lecture Series, African American History Month, and Women's History Month are designed to engage students and encourage real-life participation in basic elements of civic duty.

 Register students to vote.

 Encourage their active, informed participation on campus and in the community.
-Contact the ADP office if you would like voter registration forms for your class.Volunteer to server on the ADP advisory board.
+Add the Register to Vote button to your email signature or department page.
 Contact us for more information.